My Pinterest Account Is Gone- What Now?

 As a last resort, before I completely gave up and quit Pinterest forever, a light bulb went off.
 I decided to try sending the note from my personal Pinterest account email rather than the business email that was linked to the suspended account.
 Low and behold a few hours later, I received a response.

 Imagine my utter shock.
 Two weeks… two weeks of emailing, stalking my email, and praying I could have my account back.
 And all it took (for me) was to send an appeal using my personal email rather than my business email address.
 Relief flooded over me and I was so excited, this is amazing!

 All Is Right

-Finally, I am back in utilizing Pinterest and Tailwind for my blogging business and I literally could not be happier.
-I wish that Pinterest support was easier and quicker, but nonetheless I am stoked to have my account unsuspended.
+Finally, I am back in utilizing Pinterest and Tailwind for my lifestyle blogging business and I literally could not be happier.
+I wish that Pinterest support was easier and quicker, but nonetheless, I am stoked to have my account unsuspended.

 I truly hope that you never run into this issue, but it does seem to be fairly common.
 Now you have more options on how to get your account back quicker.
 All my boards and pins are still there, just like I left them (haha) and my analytics are the same as the day before I was suspended.